Hallgrímur Jónasson

 Hallgrímur Jónasson (born 4 May 1986) is an Icelandic footballer who plays for Knattspyrnufélag Akureyrar in the Úrvalsdeild karla.

 Club career

-Hallgrímur was born at Húsavík and his youth club is Völsungur.
+Hallgrímur was born in Húsavík and his youth club is Völsungur.
 With them he managed to play only one season in 2nd division (2002) when he was 16 years old.
 He then moved to Þór Akureyri and was with them for 3 seasons in 1st division before moving with this coach from Þór to Keflavík who played in the Icelandic Premier league.
 With Keflavík, Hallgrímur made a name for himself and was used as a left back, central defender, central midfielder and as a right winger.
 He made his debut with the Icelandic national team on 16 March 2008 against Faroe Islands and played 10 games for the U21 national team and captained the team as well.

 Völsungur

 Played with them through their youth system and one season with the first team in 2002, then 16 years old.
 He played 12 matches and scored 3 goals.